seppevs/migrate-mongo/README.md

 };
 ````

 Edit this content so it actually performs changes to your database.
-Don't forget to write the down part as well.
 The ````db```` object contains [the official MongoDB db object](https://www.npmjs.com/package/mongodb)
 The ````client```` object is a [MongoClient](https://mongodb.github.io/node-mongodb-native/3.3/api/MongoClient.html) instance (which you can omit if you don't use it).

-There are 3 options to implement the `up` and `down` functions of your migration:
+There are 3 options to implement the `up` function of your migration:
 1. Return a Promises
 2. Use async-await
 3. Call a callback (DEPRECATED!)